mlubinsky/mlubinsky.github.com/scala/README.md

 In different parts of the class hierarchy only traits can be mixed into different parts.
 You can use abstract class, if you want to distribute it in compiled form and expects outside groups to write classes inheriting from it.

+Scala resolves diamond problem through the concept of Traits and class linearization rules.

 ```
 trait Printable{
    def print()